 Robert Sweet is Professor Emeritus at Lakehead University.
 He is interested in school to work transitions of immigrant students and international students.
 Bob is interested in this project because of his concern for the well-being of working students..

-Sameena Karim Jamal is the HWS Project Coordinator and the HWS blog creator.
+Sameena Karim Jamal is the HWS Project Coordinator and the HWS blog developer.
 She is currently a PhD student in the Department of Educational Studies at the University of British Columbia.
 She is keen on finding out more about the work-study intersections of students, and how these affect the personal, professional, social and academic aspects of their lives.

 U of T Coordinator

 Wesal Abu Qaddum is a PhD student in the Leadership, Higher and Adult Education Department at OISE.
 Her doctoral research concerns the educational outcomes of second-generation racialized youth living in public housing.
 She worked as a social worker for several years in the Greater Toronto Area, serving diverse clientele.
 As she moves forward in her work, she hopes to continue supporting the needs of the communities and youth she cares about..